strimzi/proposals/050-unidirectional-topic-operator.md

 4. Th operator starts

 The semantics of a managed topic being deleted should be that the topic in Kafka gets deleted, but that fails to happen in this case.
+The operator cannot use the existence of a topic in Kafka to infer that the `KafkaTopic` has been deleted because topics in Kafka can be unmanaged.

 A small extra benefit of using a finalizer is that any errors during deletion can be reported via the `KafkaTopic`'s `status`.
     ```yaml